Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Empirical Application

+When looking at the tree targeted to the spillover effect $\tau(0,1;0,0)$, living in the third region is still the main characteristic determining the heterogeneity of the spillover effect.
+In this partitioning, the households that are more responsive to the intensive session received by at least one of their friends in the first round are those who live in the third production area, and whose head is a female.
+However, the algorithm shows that also farmers living in the first production area are highly responsive to the intensive training sessions on the policy received by at least one of their friends in the first round.
+Yet, spillovers are rarely statistically significant in the leaves.
+In the sub-populations identified by this tree, the estimated treatment effects are also positive, and statistically significant.

-Figure \ref{fig:empnctmult} depicts the partition selected using a composite splitting function targeted to both causal effects.
-Specifically, Figure \ref{fig:empnctmains} refers to the network causal tree targeted to both $\tau(1,0,0,0)$ and $\tau(0,1,0,0)$, such that each component contributes in determining the objective function with equal weight (0.5).
-Figure \ref{fig:empnctall} is related to the tree which has been built assigning an equal weight to all the four effects in $\mathcal{T}$.
-In this application, the composite tree which considers both $\tau(1,0,0,0)$ and $\tau(0,1,0,0)$ coincides with the tree based on $\tau(1,0,0,0)$ only.
-Therefore, the latter leads the composite variability across partitions.
-Finally, the network causal tree that incorporates all the four effects shows slightly different results: here the sub-population where the treatment results to be more effective is the one including older households who are currently settled in the second production area.
+Figure \ref{fig:empnctmult} depicts the partition selected using a composite splitting function targeted to multiple causal effects.
+Specifically, the left side figure refers to the network causal tree targeted to both $\tau(1,0;0,0)$ and $\tau(0,1;0,0)$, such that each component contributes to determining the objective function with equal weight (0.5), while the right side figure is related to the tree which has been built assigning equal weight to all the four effects in $\mathcal{T}$.
+Note that here colors refer to the magnitude of the treatment effects in both figures.
+In this application, the composite tree which considers both $\tau(1,0;0,0)$ and $\tau(0,1;0,0)$ coincides with the tree based on all effects simultaneously.
+Here the sub-population where the treatment is more effective is the one including households whose head is a female who trusts the government and who is risk-averse.
+These households are also those that are more responsive to the intensive session received by at least one of their friends at first.

-We can conclude that intensive training sessions encouraged Chinese rural households to take up the the insurance policy.
-The main determinants of the heterogeneity in the treatment effect are the production area and age.
-Indirect effects do not have a significant impact in this study, and, thus, composite criteria are mostly ruled by treatment effects.
+We can conclude that intensive training sessions encouraged Chinese rural households to take up insurance policies.
+The main determinants of the heterogeneity in the treatment effect are the production area, the trust in the government, and both the risk aversion and the sex of the head of the household.
+In this analysis, spillover effects do not seem to play a key role.